schto223/FlipGraphs.jl/docs/src/deltaComplex.md

 To define a triangulation on a closed surface, it does not suffice to consider vertices and edges.
 We will also need to consider the triangular faces between them.
 Therefore, the triangulations are modeled using an extension of their dual graph.

 Vertices are triangular faces, which in turn consist of three points and three edges.
 These points and edges are not necessarily distinct.
 Edges in the dual (i.e. the Δ-complex) connect two triangular faces if they, in turn, share an edge.
-In order to avoid confusion between the edges of the triangulation and the edges of the dual, I will henceforth refer to the latter as the *dual edge*.
+To avoid confusion between the edges of the triangulation and the edges of the dual, I will henceforth refer to the latter as the *dual edge*.

 ### Structures